Yassine Bounou: Sevilla

 On 2 September 2019, after suffering relegation with the Catalans, Bounou joined Sevilla in the top tier, on loan for one year.
 Second-choice to Tomáš Vaclík in the league season, he played regularly in the domestic cup and as the side won the 2019–20 UEFA Europa League, earning plaudits for his performance against Wolverhampton Wanderers in the quarter-finals as he saved a penalty from Raúl Jiménez to earn a 1–0 win, also in the 2–1 semi-final win over Manchester United, and eventually his decisive save of Romelu Lukaku's one-on-one strike, to win the final 3–2 against Inter Milan.

-On 4 September 2020, Bounou signed a permanent four-year contract with the Andalusians.
+On 4 September 2020, Bono signed a permanent four-year contract with the Andalusians.
 The following 21 March, in the last minute of a match against Real Valladolid, he scored his first goal as a professional goalkeeper to secure a 1–1 draw.

-In the year 2021, Bounou kept 32 clean sheets in 59 games for club and country, the most for any goalkeeper in Europe's top five leagues.
-Second place was Ederson of Manchester City and Brazil, with 30 in 59.
+In the calendar year 2021, Bono kept 32 clean sheets in 59 games for club and country, the most for any goalkeeper in Europe's top five leagues (second place was Ederson of Manchester City and Brazil, with 30 in 59).

-On 27 February 2022, Bonou assisted a goal by international teammate Munir El Haddadi in a 2–1 win over Real Betis in the Seville derby, With this pass, Bono reached his fourth contribution with Seville (three passes and a goal).
+On 27 February 2022, Bounou assisted a goal by international teammate Munir El Haddadi in a 2–1 win over Real Betis in the Seville derby, his fourth goal contribution for Sevilla (three assists and a goal).
 In April, his contract was extended by one year to 2025.
+After claiming the La Liga Ricardo Zamora Trophy for 2021–22 (the first recipient playing for a club other than Real Madrid, Barcelona or Atlético Madrid since Roberto Abbondanzieri of Getafe in 2006–07), Bounou was nominated for The Best FIFA Men's Goalkeeper at the end of 2022 along with Emiliano Martínez and Thibaut Courtois, in which he eventually finished in second place.

+On 31 May 2023, Bono was named Player of the Match in the Europa League final against Roma, where he managed to save two penalty kicks in a 4–1 victory for Sevilla in the penalty shootout after a 1–1 draw, which secured their seventh title in the competition.
+He was among the final three nominees for the 2023 Best FIFA Men's Goalkeeper alongside Courtois again, and eventual winner Ederson.